 • Lightens scars: Grapeseed oil contains powerful antioxidants, minerals, vitamins, and fatty acids that work together to fade dark spots and lighten scars.
 Studies have shown that it can help speed up the healing process and decrease the formation of keloid scars.

-• Boosts collagen: Oral studies have shown that grapeseed oil can help repair sun damage and boost collagen repair.
-In fact, some research suggests it can reduce the appearance of fine lines and stretch marks.
+• Boosts collagen: Studies have shown that grapeseed oil can protect against sun damage and promote collagen repair.
+In fact, it may reduce the appearance of fine lines and stretch marks.

 • Anti-microbial: Plescia says that grapeseed oil's anti-microbial properties mean that it deeply cleanses the skin.
 "Grapeseed oil is mildly astringent and purifying with some antimicrobial properties, often attributed to the level of polyphenolic compounds called catechins," she notes.

 • Prevents free-radical damage: Grapeseed oil is rich in many other advantageous compounds, including beta-carotene, vitamins D, C, E, and polyphenols.
-"These compounds have excellent antioxidant abilities making grapeseed oil a strong source of antioxidant benefits, including free radical scavenging and protection from environmental aggressors such UV radiation or pollution," notes Plescia.
+"These compounds have excellent antioxidant abilities making grapeseed oil a strong source of antioxidant benefits, including free radical scavenging and protection from environmental aggressors such as UV radiation or pollution," notes Plescia.

 • Lessens hyperpigmentation: As mentioned above, it's a jack-of-all trades.
 So in addition to fighting breakouts, it helps with sun damage and hyerpigmentation.
 "Grapeseed oil is often used as an ingredient in products designed for oily or acne prone skin as well as dry skin and hyperpigmentation," says Zeichner.

 • Evens skin tone: As it contains the antioxidant proanthocyanidin, grapeseed oil "may help to even out skin tone when used consistently," says King.